18907305772/KCA/README.md

 python3 ./eval/gpt_judge/show_results.py
 ```

-## License

-KCA is intended and licensed for research use only.
-The dataset is CC BY NC 4.0 (allowing only non-commercial use) and models trained using the dataset should not be used outside of research purposes.
-The weights of KCA models are also CC BY NC 4.0 (allowing only non-commercial use).

 ## Citation

 If you find this work is relevant to your research or applications, please feel free to cite our work!
 ```
-@misc{wan2024knowledge,
+@article{wan2024knowledge,
-      title={Knowledge Verification to Nip Hallucination in the Bud}, author={Fanqi Wan and Xinting Huang and Leyang Cui and Xiaojun Quan and Wei Bi and Shuming Shi}, year={2024},
+  title={Knowledge Verification to Nip Hallucination in the Bud}, author={Wan, Fanqi and Huang, Xinting and Cui, Leyang and Quan, Xiaojun and Bi, Wei and Shi, Shuming}, journal={arXiv preprint arXiv:2401.10768}, year={2024}
-      eprint={2401.10768},
-      archivePrefix={arXiv},
-      primaryClass={cs.CL}
 }
 ```

-## Acknowledgments

-This repo benefits from [Stanford-Alpaca](https://github.com/tatsu-lab/stanford_alpaca) and [Explore-Instruct](https://github.com/fanqiwan/Explore-Instruct).
-Thanks for their wonderful work!